-Partnership Agreement Evidences Development Challenge Thematic Objective Priorities for funding funding priority addressed by OPs Operational Programme Investment Priorities Specific Objectives strategies and policies; Developing skills in the areas of strategic planning and budgetary programming, impact assessment and monitoring and evaluation (e.g. Training and methodologies, data-bases for indicators); Strengthening participatory dimension, development of consultation and participation mechanisms in decision- making; Developing, introducing and supporting the use of management, monitoring and evaluation systems and tools for an improved institutional and public services performance and change of organizational culture; Training for improving skills in public policy process provided by public and private providers; Create and implement an integrated strategic framework for human resources management in public sector and raise the professionalism and attractiveness of the public administration; Support for measuring administrative burden, transfer of know-how and best practices; authorities of the public administration for promoting and supporting development at local level SO 1.3: Improving human resource management in public authorities and institutions
+Partner ship Agreement Is the Evidences Development Challenge Thematic Objective Priorities for funding funding priority addressed by OPs Operational Programme Investment Priorities Specific Objectives strategies and policies; Developing skills in the areas of strategic planning and budgetary programming, impact assessment and monitoring and evaluation (e.g. Training and methodologies, data-bases for indicators); Strengthening participatory dimension, development of consultation and participation mechanisms in decision-making; Developing, introducing and supporting the use of management, monitoring and evaluation systems and tools for an improved institutional and public services performance and change of organizational culture; Training for improving skills in public policy process provided by public and private providers; Create and implement an integrated strategic framework for human resources management in public sector and raise the professionalism and attractiveness of the public administrative burden, transfer of know-how and best practices; authorities of the public administration for promoting and supporting development at local level SO 1.3: Improving human resource management in public authorities and institutions

-Partners ship Agreement Is the Evidences Development Challenge Thematic Objective Priorities for funding funding priority addressed by OPs Operational Programme Investment Priorities Specific Objectives regulations and to reduce the burden of SO2.3: Reducing bureaucracy on businesses and citizens; administrative burden for Increase capacity of public administration to businesses and citizens introduce performance management, monitoring and evaluation systems and mechanisms for public services delivery including for those sub-contracted; Promoting good practice related to the SO2.1: Improving quality delivery of public services and encouraging and accessibility of public exchange of experience/networking site services between public and private entities providing public services, including stakeholders SO2.2: Improving Strengthen the participation mechanisms to transparency, integrity and deliver efficient public services at local level accountability of public (e.g. diversification of service delivery through - authorities and institutions co-operation with non-governmental bodies, inter- community cooperation mechanisms for citizens scrutinizing public service delivery performance); Developing modern management systems and tools for increasing performance in public institutions at all levels (e.g. Develop and implement quality management in public institutions; Fiscal and financial management in view to increase public expenditure efficiency;
+Partner ship Agreement Is the Evidences Development Challenge Thematic Objective Priorities for funding funding priority addressed by OPs Operational Programme Investment Priorities Specific Objectives regulations and to reduce the burden of SO2.3: Reducing bureaucracy on businesses and citizens; administrative burden for Increase capacity of public administration to businesses and citizens introduce performance management, monitoring and evaluation systems and mechanisms for public services delivery including for those sub-contracted; Promoting good practice related to the SO2.1: Improving quality delivery of public services and encouraging and accessibility of public exchange of experience/networking site services between public and private entities providing public services, including stakeholders SO2.2: Improving Strengthen the participation mechanisms to transparency, integrity and deliver efficient public services at local level accountability of public (e.g. diversification of service delivery through - authorities and institutions co-operation with non-governmental bodies, inter- community cooperation mechanisms for citizens scrutinizing public service delivery performance); Developing modern management systems and tools for increasing performance in public institutions at all levels (e.g. Develop and implement quality management in public institutions; Fiscal and financial management in view to increase public expenditure efficiency;

-Partners ship Agreement Is the Evidences Development Challenge Thematic Objective Priorities for funding funding priority addressed by OPs Operational Programme Investment Priorities Specific Objectives Objectives and programs based management; Innovation in public administration); • Support for enhancing integrity and transparency within public administration through risk based analyses and tailor made preventive programs; • Ensuring a performing strategic management of the judicial system; • Further capacity building support to all key justice institutions for a proper implementation of the new Codes and the new legislation, including the European acquis, including probation services and prison administration; • Continuous training programmes in order to improve professional and managerial skills of judicial staff ; • Support innovative measures for further facilitating access to justice and improving the quality of justice, including measuring of public trust (using various tools such as opinion polls and surveys, public campaign of information, but also the publication of judicial decisions and the public access to them); • Investments in the physical and IT infrastructure of the justice system in order to SO 1.4: Improving the efficiency of the judicial system SO2.4: Improving transparency, quality and accessibility of services provided by the judicial system
+Partner ship Agreement Is the Evidences

+Development Challenge Thematic Objective Priorities for funding funding priority addressed by OPs Operational Programme Investment Priorities Specific Objectives

+Objectives and programs based management;

+Innovation in public administration);

+Support for enhancing integrity and

+transparency within public administration

+through risk based analyses and tailor made

+preventive programs;

+Ensuring a performing strategic management

+of the judicial system;

+Further capacity building support to all key

+justice institutions for a proper implementation

+of the new Codes and the new legislation,

+including the European acquis, including

+probation services and prison administration; SO 1.4: Improving the

+Continuous training programmes in order to efficiency of the judicial

+improve professional and managerial skills of system

+judicial staff;

+Support innovative measures for further SO2.4: Improving

+facilitating access to justice and improving the transparency, quality and

+quality of justice, including measuring of public accessibility of services

+trust (using various tools such as opinion polls provided by the judicial

+and surveys, public campaign of information, system

+but also the publication of judicial decisions and

+the public access to them);

+Investments in the physical and IT

+infrastructure of the justice system in order to